vfxturjo/Image-compare-and-select/README.md

 - unload if
   - image pair selection is done, and scrolled past it with 10 images difference
 - if possible, load the images in user screen resolution, instead of full size?
+- optimize the converter. reduce JS->C->JS roundtrips

 ### UX improvement

+#### Add a visual indicator of the selected item

+When using the "select side and show next" options, it may not be immediately clear which side is selected.
+Adding a visual indicator, such as a simple icon that flashes on the selected side, along with a flashing selection counter in the top bar, would improve the user experience.

 #### overlap + compare